 Your dentist in Medford is happy to discuss your fears, concerns, and needs with you prior to starting any dental treatment.
 Whether you just need to take the “edge off” at your next cleaning, or you have severe anxiety that keeps you away from the dentist, we are happy to recommend the sedation option that will best suit your needs.

 Nitrous can be used during most types of appointments, including dental cleanings.
-Oral and IV sedation are better utilized for patients with more severe anxiety, patients who have a bad gag reflex, patients with special needs, or patients who need multiple complex treatments.
+Oral sedation is better utilized for patients with more severe anxiety, patients who have a bad gag reflex, patients with special needs, or patients who need multiple complex treatments.
 Sometimes, a combination of nitrous with another option is needed to achieve the best outcome.

 If we haven’t answered all of your questions about dental sedation, please feel free to contact our office to learn more about sedation dentistry.